"It is better to have loved and lost than never to have loved at all."

 Tolerating Rejection

 The Addict cannot tolerate rejection.
-He takes it as proof that he's unlovable and either collapses in despair or rages at the person who rejected him.
+He takes it as proof he's unlovable and collapses in despair or rages at the person who rejected him.
 The Hermit avoids rejection by never risking connection.
 He stays safe but alone, protected but unloved.
 The Mature Lover risks rejection because connection is worth the risk.

 Tolerating rejection requires: